Inger on the Beach

-Inger on the Beach (also Summernacht; Norwegian: Inger på stranden, Sommernatt) is a painting by the Norwegian artist Edvard Munch.
+Inger on the Beach (also Summer Night; Norwegian: Inger på stranden, Sommernatt) is a painting by the Norwegian artist Edvard Munch.
 It was created in the summer of 1889, at Åsgårdstrand and is a portrait of Munch's youngest sister Inger.

 Description

 A young woman, identified by the title as Munch's youngest sister Inger, sits in a quiet pose, a straw hat in her hands, on a large granite rock and holds her head in profile.
 Her bright white dress contrasts with the green mossy stones and the blues and purples of the sea water behind her, which, as the alternative titles indicate, suggests Nordic summer nights.
 Only a few pots and a fishing boat behind her betray human life in the countryside.
 Munch used a similar pose for his 1884 interior composition Morning, featuring a girl on the edge of a bed.

 History

 In the summer of 1889, Munch rented a small house in Åsgårdstrand, a small Norwegian coastal town on the Oslofjord, which served as a summer resort of many citizens and artists from nearby Kristiana, now Oslo.
 Among them were Munch's friends Christian Krohg and Frits Thaulow.
 The place acquired great importance in the life of Munch: Here he spent not only many summers, and bought in 1897 a house, it was the place for many important pictures of his life work.
 In 1889, his first year in Åsgårdstrand, he painted Inger on the beach.
 The model was his youngest sister Inger, who had previously modeled for him.
 The painting was preceded by a series of studies Munch made between 9 and 11 pm to study the lighting conditions of Norwegian summer night.